Sherbourne Health Food for Good

 Sherbourne offers food and nutrition programs run by a staff of licensed dietitians and health professionals, and we continuously adapt programming to meet our clients’ needs.
 Here are some of the ways we are working towards our goals:

-- Offering food hampers, grab-and-go snacks, and food cards for our service users
+- Offering food hampers, grab-and-go snacks, and drop-in nutritious meals for our service users.

-- Creating community-building programs around food, culture and health including:
+- Creating community-building programs around food, culture and health including our:

 - Diabetes Support Group, offering nutritional information, community and support to people with diabetes.